GodwinUjeen/pms/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img src="https://github.com/GodwinUjeen/pms/blob/master/Screenshots/Login.png" height="280" width="160">

 # Student View
-   For Student's the app will display their personal detail's along with their Internal mark, Semester mark, Attendance details, Projects And Certifications(Workshop, Courses, along with Seminars, Papers presented) done by them and Students can view the list of Staff's in their Department.
+ &emsp  For Student's the app will display their personal detail's along with their Internal mark, Semester mark, Attendance details, Projects And Certifications(Workshop, Courses, along with Seminars, Papers presented) done by them and Students can view the list of Staff's in their Department.